 The Pandemic's ultimate impact on our results of operations remains uncertain.
-Since the onset of the Pandemic, we have experienced volatility in the fair value of our investment portfolio due to unrealized losses and gains on our fixed income securities.
-Additional financial volatility caused by the Pandemic may have a negative impact on our investment portfolio and results of operations.
-Inflationary pressures caused by the Pandemic may increase our operating expenses and the average size of our loss claims.
+Since the onset of the Pandemic, we have experienced volatility in the fair value of our investment portfolio due to unrealized losses and gains on our fixed income and equity securities.
 We have not seen a significant impact on the growth rate of our gross written premiums since the beginning of the Pandemic.
 However, the Pandemic continues to impact many aspects of the economy and society and the macroeconomic effects of the Pandemic may persist for an indefinite period, even after the Pandemic has subsided.
 We cannot anticipate all the ways in which the Pandemic or other similar global health crises could adversely impact our business in the future.